-The Oster was the worst performer in our baking test earning the low score of 4.
-Way behind the top performer which scored a 9.
+The Oster was the worst performer in our baking test earning the low score of 4 out of 10, way behind the top performer that scored a 9.
 It scorched most of the cookies we made in it, making them borderline unappetizing.
 It produced similar results with cakes, cooking them unevenly, drying them out quite a bit, and burning the outside.
 Chicken drumsticks also came out relatively dry with splotches of burnt spots.
-We wouldn't say it completely ruined any of the food we baked in it, but all the other models were able to produce more palate pleasing results.
+We wouldn't say it completely ruined any of the food we baked in it, but all the other models were able to produce more palate-pleasing results.

 Ease of Use